rubocode/frontier.nvim/doc/design/tangent.md

 C++ became _A Centralized Design by Committee Endeavor_ — feature selection is done via a voting mechanism (relationships and loyalty gaining priority over reason and keen design intuition and insight).

+> Thinking is the hardest work there is, which is probably the
+> reason so few engage in it.
+> **Henry Ford**

 They are pleasing the customers instead of focusing on the best product.
 Wow!
 It is a bad idea to depend on the customers to tell you what to do especially when you are doing something with substantial long term implications.
 If you have to ask customers, you don't know what you are doing.
 You're just looking for work or money.

-> Thinking is the hardest work there is, which is probably the
-> reason so few engage in it.
+> There are three classes of men:
+> lovers of wisdom, lovers of honor
+> and lovers of gain.
-> **Henry Ford**
+> **Plato**

 They tried to make it do everything under the Sun — which is ultimately the job of _C_ as the standard high-level machine abstraction —